 - Fundamental rights

-- Ecological Diversity and Resilience: This domain tries to comprehend the people’s perception on the environmental conservation.
-It also assess their understanding of eco-friendly procedures.
+- Ecological Diversity and Resilience: This domain tries to comprehend the people’s perception of the environmental conservation.
+It also assesses their understanding of eco-friendly procedures.
 Natural hazards like forest fires and earthquake is also covered in this domain.

 - Wildlife damage